MKuranowski/MKuranowski/README.md

 ### Hello there! 👋

-I'm Mikołaj Kuranowski, currently a Comp Sci student at the Warsaw University of Technology.
+I'm Mikołaj Kuranowski, currently doing a Comp Sci student at (both) Warsaw University of Technology and Kyungpook National University.
 I do a lot of work realted to open transportation data.

 Here are some fancy stats: